 The lighting system was the most advanced piece of work.
 The $22,000 system was top of the line in terms of smart energy savings and aesthetics.
 I created 400 panels of RGB, DMX controllable LED lights.
 These were placed inside the walls, shining through a translucent and diffusing layer of aerogel, which also helped insulate the home.
 I hacked a kinect camera into an occupancy sensor and locator.
 By tracking where people are in the house, that part of the house would light up.
 I'm not talking about the room someone was in; I'm talking about that part of the room.
 Imagine a portion of the wall by your computer lights up your desk, but the rest of the lights are off.
 Obviously the RGB lights can take any solid color, including white.
 They also react to music, animating in all sorts of crazy ways.
 I even made the TV gesture controlled.
 Ever wanted to turn on a TV by pointing at it?
 I made that happen.

 Well, that house was never built.
-I created all the prototypes for every system I designed and confirmed that I could do it.
+I created all the prototypes for our system.
 Then we ran out of money and time and were forced to forfeit the competition.

 The spirit of Hale Pilihonua (Our home's name) lives on.
 Our home was the coolest, most advanced concept in the competition.
 A little too advanced.
 We bit off more than we could chew.